Ahlfeldt/ABRSQOL-toolkit/R/README.md

 # R toolkit for measuring quality of life under spatial frictions

-The R version of the toolkit was developed by [Max von Mylius](https://github.com/maximylius) based on the Stata MATLAB functions.

 ## Installation
 To install the R package of the ABRSQOL-toolkit from github, you must first install the devtools package.
 If you are new to R, note it might be necessary to install [R-tools](https://cran.r-project.org/bin/windows/Rtools/) beforehand to be able to install the devtools package.